-The GEP Initiative has collected a robust set of resources to assist companies in learning about and implementing best practices in the 7 GEP issue areas.
+The Gender Equality Principles Initiative has collected a robust set of resources to assist companies in learning about and implementing best practices in the 7 issue areas.
 These resources include academic articles, policy suggestions, examples of corporate best practices, organizational websites, and tools to help streamline change within corporations.

 The resources and assessment tools on this website were gathered and developed with direct help from many companies, non-governmental organizations, and individual experts in gender, human rights, labor, employment, and legal issues.

 Unitive - Bias Blocking Hiring Software

 Unitive is a software that removes unconscious bias at every step of the hiring process from job descriptions to interview questions to empower companies of any (More...)

 size to create better, more creative, and more diverse teams.
 This comprehensive system helps hiring managers focus on the capabilities and capacities that matter and removes the unconscious biases that have held women and people of color back for too long.
 Access a free version of the software at http://www.unitive.works/.
 (Hide)